RohanRusta21/eks-alb-ingress-controller/README.md

 ```

 ### Create an IAM policy using the policy downloaded in the previous step.

+ - Creates a new IAM policy named AWSLoadBalancerControllerIAMPolicy.
+ - This policy allows the Load Balancer Controller to make AWS API calls.

 ```
 aws iam create-policy \
     --policy-name AWSLoadBalancerControllerIAMPolicy \